DrAceMisanthrope/FiveM/pgl_play/README.md

 *Version number can be found in `__resource.lua`*

 **0.0.3 Stable**
-* Inital Release to GitHub
+* Initial Release to GitHub